ali5789/QNM-Magnetic-BH-Quintessence/README.md

 ⚠️ Note on Accuracy
 This repository uses a simplified 1st-order WKB approximation for reproducibility.
 The exact values in the paper were obtained using higher-order methods, so small numerical differences are expected.
+Numerical stability note: For some combinations with large quintessence or charge, the effective potential may not form a clean barrier outside the horizon.
+In such cases the 1st-order WKB routine prints a clear message and skips that run.
+Try slightly smaller --quintessence or --charge, or higher multipole --multipole 3

  # Repository Structure